 All Student Health Forms are reviewed by health center staff, who check the immunization dates for compliance with state and federal regulations as well as review medicines, pertinent food allergies, chronic diseases and other health issues so that we may plan for and provide the appropriate health services when your student arrives.

 Due to privacy regulations, all communication regarding the student’s health information must be with the student.
 We will not be able to take a hold off until all information in the Student Health Form is complete.

 Immunizations currently required at Valparaiso University are those mandated by the State of Indiana.
 These include a Tetanus/Diphtheria booster within the past 10 years, two doses of Measles, Mumps, and Rubella (the first dose after 12 months of age, and the 2nd dose at least 28 days after the first dose) and completion of a Tuberculin Skin Test Questionnaire and/or TB test administered in the United States within the past 12 months (requirement of TB test is dependent on answers from the TB Questionnaire).
 Some programs of study have additional immunization requirements, i.e., the College of Nursing.

-Yes.
 The Health Center provides allergy injections if the student mails or brings the serum and physician instructions with them when they come to campus.
-The student Health Center has a standard form that we would ask your allergist to complete with orders for your allergy injections.
+The student Health Center has an Allergy Packet that must be completed by you and your allergist.
 The serum will be stored at the Health Center and the student can make appointments to be seen on a regular basis for his/her allergy shots.
 There is a fee associated with this service.
 You may contact the Health Center prior to the beginning of classes and we would be happy to send our allergy forms to your physician or you can find the forms on the Health Center website.